DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: PyHQ9+ v2 and Cheetah releases scheduled for January 2022!
+## Announcement: Cheetah development has paused. \ PythonHQ9+ v2 is coming out in a few days.

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.